-Company’s fundamental analysis is the most important cornerstone of investing.
-You can be a fundamental analyst too as long as you develop some basic skills to understand the financial statements of the company and can be able to understand the business of the company with respect to the industry in which it operates and some basic mathematics.
-You as an investor should have an idea to check company’s financial health through financial statements of the company.It includes company's profit and loss statement, balance sheet, income statement, and cash flow statement.
-All investments made based on fundamental analysis require the investors to stay committed for the long term.
+Analysing the company's fundamentals are considered as a milestone of investing.
+One can be a fundamental analyst as well but for that, some basic skills to understand the financial impact of the company according to the industry is required along with some basic mathematics.
+As an investor one should be able to notice the financial power and health of a company with the help of financial statements of the company.It includes the company's profit and loss statement, balance sheet, income statement, and cash flow statement.
+Investments based upon the fundamental analysis of the company requires the investors to stay committed with it for a long period of time.

 Here is the easy to understand checklist of the financial performance of the company:

-First thing to check in the PnL Statement is the Revenue of the company.
-If it is increasing every quarter as well as annually or it's stable but not negative then it is a good stock.
-Also, the revenue growth should be in line with the profit growth.
-Compounded Annual Growth Rate CAGR gives you a sense of how the company is evolving and growing across business cycles.
-Companies that are growing (Revenue and PAT) over and above 15% on a CAGR basis are good companies to invest in.
+Revenue Growth: First thing that a person should check in the revenue of the company is the profit and loss statement.
+If the profit margin of the company is growing in every quarter or it is growing annually, then it can be classified as a good stock.
+The rate of revenue growth should also be intact and in line with profit growth.
+"Compounded annual growth rate" (CAGR) gives one a sense about the functioning of the company i.e "how the company works" and how is it evolving and growing across the business cycle.
+Companies that are growing over 15% of CAGR basis are good companies to invest in.

+Debt Level and Reserve Capital : We now look through the Balance Sheet items.
+Look into the company's "Debt level and Reserve Capital".
+High debt means the company is operating on high leverage.
+Plus the finance cost eats away the earnings.
+The company should not be highly leveraged.
 Suppose the Debt of a company was 100 crores in 2014, 90 crores in 2015, 70 crores in 2016, 50 crores in 2017 and its Reserve Capital in 2013 was 210 crores in 2014, 218 crores in 2015, 226 crores in 2016, 240 crores in 2017, here you are seeing the Debts of this company is decreasing every financial year and the Reserve Capital is increasing every financial year.
 So, it's a safe company to invest in.
 If a Company has zero debt but has good Reserve capital then it's a Golden stock to invest.
 Suppose, the company had huge debts but every quarter it's decreasing its debt, then it can be a turnaround stock to buy.

 P/E Ratio: The P/E ratio measures a company's current share price relative to its per-share earnings.
 It's calculated by dividing the market value per share by earnings per share.
 A good rule of thumb for value investors is to look for stocks with a P/E less than 40% of the stock's highest P/E over the previous five years.
 Now see the company's P/E ratio and also check its Industry P/E ratio.
 Suppose there is a Pharma stock trading at 200 rupees and its P/E ratio is 9 and Its Industry P/E ratio is 27.
 It means that the stock has the potential to triple from here because its Industry P/E ratio is thrice its own P/E ratio.

 Last updated on 11th Jun 2019